 The Board of Road Commissioners is responsible for approval of the Annual Budget, adoption of policies, acceptance of bids, authorization of expenditures, approval of contracts and agreements, and all other policy matters.

 Mark Rambo was appointed to the Board of the Kent County Road Commission in 2009 and has served as Chair since 2012.
 He holds a master’s degree in public administration and is currently the Deputy City Administrator for the City of Kentwood.
 Previously, he has served as Manager of Operations for Grand Valley State University, the Manager of Howard City and the Engineering Programs Coordinator for the City of Walker.

-Cynthia Porter Janes was appointed to the Board of the Kent County Road Commission in 2015 and has served as Vice Chair since January 2017.
+Cynthia Porter Janes was appointed to the Board of the Kent County Road Commission in 2015 and served as Vice Chair from 2017 to 2019.
 Commissioner Janes is the Architectural & Engineering Services Director at Fishbeck, Thompson, Carr & Huber (FTCH) and previously worked as an Education Practice Leader for AECOM.
 Commissioner Janes serves as a commissioner of the Kent County Board of Public Works and trustee of the Grand Rapids Public Museum.
 Previously, Commissioner Janes served six years on the GVMC board (five years on the Executive Committee); five years on the Cascade Township Planning Commission (including one year as chair); seven years as township trustee, elected to the Cascade Township Board; and nine years on the Board of Directors for the Cascade Community Foundation.